shimonm/Elevator/README.md

 ### Elevator

 The `Elevator` holds a list of `Passangers` and is travelling :up and :down the `Building`.
 The `Elevator` can determine what elevator calls it is getting in order to travel to the `Floors` that have `People` queueing in them.
+When the `Elevator` has no passengers and there were no elevator calls made, the `Elevator` travels to the `resting_floor`.

 ## Design Decisions